banyanlogic/website/Classes.md

 1. <a href="https://banyanlogic.ecwid.com/">Click on this link to go to the secure registration and payment system</a>

 #### Economic Hardship
 Please email info@banyanlogic.com if you are interested but are unable to pay the full amount.
-Subject should mention 'Economic hardship and the security onramp class 04112020'.
+The subject should mention 'Economic hardship and the security onramp class 04112020'.

 [Top Of The Page](#classes)